 H’Mong Tribeswomen, Lush Mountains and Rice Paddies in Sapa

 Sapa was the most picturesque region I had the pleasure of visiting in Vietnam.
 When I thought of Vietnam the image that came to mind was intricately dressed H'Mong tribeswomen, lush mountains and rice paddies, of course!
-That's exactly what Sapa delivered so generously.
+That's exactly what Sapa delivered.

 After talking for a few hours with two H'mong women, I learned that most came from the same village a few kilometers outside of Sapa.
 They wake up before the sun and walk about 3 hours to reach Sapa.
 Most speak English which they learned by dealing with tourists.
 Another source of income for the H'Mong is to have home stays for tourists.